 'All students have the right to feel safe and secure at School.
 Learning is our core purpose; no student has the right to disrupt another student's learning.
-Excellent learning can only take place in lessons where there is positive behaviour, cooperation and a supportive atmosphere.'
+Excellent learning can only take place in lessons where there is positive behaviour, co-operation and a supportive atmosphere.'
 'Good behaviour in schools is central to a good education (DfE 2022)'.
-We encourage students to take responsibility for their own behaviour and model excellent behaviour at School and in the local community.
+We encourage students to take responsibility for their own behaviour and model excellent behaviour at school and in the local community.
 We are committed to providing a safe and secure learning environment for our students.
+We expect all students to be 'Ready, Respectful and Safe'.